cs423-uiuc-fall25/rex-mp4-template/README.md

 To implement the program, your objective is to

-1. Write a Rex program (`samples/mp1/src/main.rs`) that reads pids from the queue, look up its CPU time and pass the result to the ring buffer.
+1. Write a Rex program (`samples/mp1/src/main.rs`) that reads pids from the queue, looks up its CPU time and pass the result to the ring buffer.
 Static definition of queue and ring buffer are already provided.
 2. Write a C program (`samples/mp1/loader.c`) that
-   - Download (to kernel) the Rex program above and hook it upon writes to `/dev/null` (the hook is already provided above)
+   - Downloads (to kernel) the Rex program above and hook it upon writes to `/dev/null` (the hook is already provided above)
-   - Pass pids from arguments to the queue
+   - Passes pids from arguments to the queue
-   - Use (how?) `process_ringbuf_data` to print CPU time from ring buffer
+   - Uses (how?) `process_ringbuf_data` to print CPU time from ring buffer
-   - Trigger the aforementioned Rex program by writting anything to `/dev/null`
+   - Triggers the aforementioned Rex program by writting anything to `/dev/null`

 > [!TIP]
 > We provide a test script (`samples/mp4/test.sh`) to help check your implementation by yourselves.